 The quiver was going through the man's body, as the stream of consciousness again changed its direction, turning downwards.
 And he was helpless, as the penis in slow soft undulations filled and surged and rose up, and grew hard, standing there hard and overweening, in its curious towering fashion.
-The woman, too, trembled a little as thrilling that spread and spread till she was carried away with the last, blind flush of extremity.
+The woman too trembled a little as she watched.